Social media video marketing is an exceptional asset you can’t afford to neglect.

 Facebook users (2.7 billion per month) love watching videos – Between video posts, Stories, ads, and lives, the social platform earn 8 billion average daily video views.
 We know – That’s a lot!

 You can start by posting videos on your homepage so that your followers can like, comment, or share them.
 And even though Facebook’s organic reach is not as good as it used to be, sharing this type of content can help you make your brand more dynamic and attractive.

-And speaking of which – Streaming Lives and sharing video Stories are some other excellent alternative that Facebook offers and can help you engage your audience and spice up your social media video marketing strategy on the platform!
+And speaking of which – Streaming Lives and sharing video Stories are some other excellent alternatives that Facebook offers and can help you engage your audience and spice up your social media video marketing strategy on the platform!

 Lastly, you can also use paid video advertising to improve your reach.
-For such purposes, Facebook provides different types of ads, multiple placements, and impressive targeting options you can use to customize your social video marketing campaign and meet all kinds of important goals, such as lead generation, increase traffic, or get store visits.
+For such purposes, Facebook provides different types of ads, multiple placements, and impressive targeting options you can use to customize your social video marketing campaign and meet all kinds of important goals, such as lead generation, increase traffic, or getting store visits.